A New Determination of the (Z,A) Dependence of Coherent Muon-to-Electron Conversion: Atomic number dependence of muon-to-electron conversion

 The overlap integrals are defined as:

-where $f$ and $g$ are the large and small components of the radial solution of the Dirac equation describing a muon orbiting a nucleus and converting to an electron.
+where $f$ and $g$ are the lower and upper components of the radial solution of the Dirac equation describing a muon orbiting a nucleus and converting to an electron.
 The functions $f_\mu$ and ($f_e$) are the muon (electron) wavefunction~\cite{Rose1951}.
 The terms $\rho^{(n)}$ and $\rho^{(p)}$ describe the neutron and proton densities in the nuclei respectively.
-The electric field, $E(r)$, is fixed by Gauss' Law:
+The electric field, $E(r)$, is derived using Gauss' Law:

-The muon and electron wavefunctions in the vicinity of the $^{27}$Al nucleus are shown in Figure \ref{fig:wavefunction}.
+The muon and electron wavefunctions in the vicinity of the $^{27}$Al nucleus are shown in Fig. \ref{fig:wavefunction}.
 The conversion occurs overwhelmingly from the $1S$ state; we therefore integrate over polar and azimuthal angles to account for the effect of quadrupole deformations.